Dr. C. George Boeree

 Coffee was considered by Europeans and Arabs alike as healthful and therapeutic.
 It also wound up being the focal point of a new social institution, the coffee house or café.
 It was particularly praised as the long-sought substitute for the evils of alcohol.

-In the latter part of this era, the East India Company and other trading companies began imported tea from China and India.
+In the latter part of this era, the East India Company and other trading companies began importing tea from China and India.
 It, too, was praised as a medicinal drink, but would not compete with coffee for some time to come.

 One of the first things that Columbus and his emulators discovered, after they discovered America itself, was tobacco.
 The first seeds were brought to Europe by a French adventurer named André Thevet.
 It was deemed a potent medicine, good for a great number of ailments, especially those involving the lungs, by Jean Nicot of France -- from whose name we get nicotine.